-LOCATION--(1) 155 Cedar Street where the St Nicholas Greek Orthodox Church was located prior to September 11th; (2) 140 Liberty Street where an outdoor parking lot was located prior to September 11th; and (3) the portion of Washington Street between Cedar and Liberty Street, which is a public New York City street.
+LOCATION--(1) 155 Cedar Street where the St Nicholas Greek Orthodox Church was located prior to September

+11th; (2) 140 Liberty Street where an outdoor parking lot was located prior to September 11th; and (3) the portion of Washington Street between Cedar and Liberty Street, which is a public New York City street.
 These three parcels form the western portion or remainder of the Southern Site.

-SOUTHERN SITE -- The World Trade Center Memorial and Redevelopment Plan (WTC Plan) includes several parcels of land just south of the World Trade Center Site, referred to collectively as the "Southern Site," that will be used to construct infrastructure and other components of the WTC Plan.
+SOUTHERN SITE--The World Trade Center Memorial and Redevelopment Plan (WTC Plan) includes several parcels of land just south of the World Trade Center Site, referred to collectively as the "Southern Site," that will be used to construct infrastructure and other components of the WTC Plan.
 LMDC acquired the largest parcel at 130 Liberty Street in August 2004, 140 Liberty Street in February 2006, and the following parcels constitute the remainder: (1) privately-owned 155 Cedar Street; and (2) several public New York City streets-Washington Street between Cedar and Liberty Streets and subsurface portions of Cedar and Liberty Streets.
 LMDC has been working with the The City of New York and The Port Authority of New York and New Jersey on the acquisition and configuration of the street parcels as well as the review and development of plans for the entire Southern Site, including the redesign and relocation of St. Nicholas Church.
 The Southern Site was expanded slightly to include additional street parcels and added to the project site for the WTC Plan along with certain parcels to the north of the WTC Site, as described in the General Project Plan for the World Trade Center Memorial and Cultural Program, as amended February 17, 2007.
 On behalf of LMDC, Empire State Development Corporation submitted information regarding the acquisition and disposition of certain street related parcels at the World Trade Center and adjacent areas to the New York State Public Authorities Control Board, which considered and approved the matter at its meeting on September 26, 2007.
-As to certain parcels, the transactions closed on December 6, 2007.
-As to the remaining parcels, they are the subject of condemnation proceedings that are ongoing and expected to conclude in mid-2008.
+While certain street parcels were transferred in December 2007, a number of parcels remain the subject of agreements that are in process and condemnation proceedings are expected to commence later in 2008.